Skip to main content

 The key is - figure out which of the 12 fitting specs are correct and which are incorrect.
 And hiring the services of a qualified, experienced professional custom clubmaker is the only way to properly get to the bottom of that search.
 If you are not in the CSRA and would like to find a club fitter near you, I suggest contacting the ACGP or ICG.
 Alternatively, you can visit my virtual site.
 We can do an online fitting that is only slightly less accurate than an in-person fitting.

-• At Augusta Custom Clubs, every golfer is screened using the TPI physical screen (level 1 Screen) and undergoes a TPI swing analysis.
+• At Augusta Custom Clubs and Swing Analysis, every golfer is screened using the TPI physical screen (level 1 Screen) and undergoes a TPI swing analysis.
 This will help the fitter know the best way to correct any issues.
 We do not try and fix a problem with golf clubs that can only be corrected by exercise.
 For other problems, we work with the golfer to ensure there is a holistic approach involving equipment, swing techniques, practice regimen, and mental coaching.

-• At Augusta Custom Clubs, Dan uses a proprietary program to ensure that the correct shaft is used in each and every club.
+• At Augusta Custom Clubs and Swing Analysis, Dan uses a proprietary program to ensure that the correct shaft is used in each and every club.
 This involves taking measurements of swing speed, strength, tempo time, and high-speed photographs of the swing to determine when the hands release.
 These measurements help determine the flex profile of the shaft.
 It is not adequate to only use swing speed.

-• At Augusta Custom Clubs, we use different-length clubs and not a 48-inch ruler.
-This technique lets us determine the length that allows you to consistently strike the ball with a pattern on the club face.
-We compare this data with the posture of the client using TPI techniques to ensure that the client is not sold clubs that are too short.
+• At Augusta Custom Clubs and Swing Analysis, we use different-length clubs and not a 48-inch ruler.
+This technique lets us determine the length that allows you to consistently strike the ball with a centered pattern on the club face.
+We compare this data with the client's posture using TPI techniques to ensure the club length optimizes both contact consistency and proper setup position.

 • The golf club's weight depends on the weight of the shaft.
 Weight can have a significant effect on the flight path.
 We use shafts of different weights to determine how best to select the weight of the shaft.